fduckart/uh-jsp-casdemo/README.md

 **Apache Tomcat**
 Install Apache Tomcat.
 This demonstration application was developed with version 7.0.21.
-You will need to enabled the SSL connector in conf/server.xml
+You will need to enable the SSL connector in conf/server.xml

 **Source Code Library Dependencies**
 See the build pom.xml file to see the various code dependencies.